2025 Malawian general election: President

 Initial results suggested that former president Peter Mutharika of the Democratic Progressive Party was leading in several areas, including the lakeshore districts of Nkhata Bay and Mangochi, in the presidential election.
 Official tallies were still awaited from the Malawi Electoral Commission.
 Despite this, both the MCP and the DPP claimed victory on 17 September.
 From 19 September, the commission began releasing official results, starting with four councils, among them Luchenza municipality and Likoma.

-On 18 September 2025, independent presidential candidate Phunziro Mvula conceded defeat, stating that he accepted the outcome and pledged to run again in 2030.
+On 18 September 2025 independent candidate Phunziro Mvula conceded defeat, stating that he accepted the outcome and pledged to run again in 2030.
 The following day, Smart Swira also conceded defeat and urged Malawians to accept the results.
 On 20 September, Kondwani Nankhumwa of the People's Development Party (PDP) and independent candidate Adil James Chilungo likewise conceded defeat, with Nankhumwa acknowledging that the preliminary results did not favour his party.
 On 21 September, UTM presidential candidate Dalitso Kabambe conceded defeat and congratulated Peter Mutharika and the DPP, saying the unofficial results reflected the will of Malawians and urged a peaceful transfer of power.
 These concessions were made before the commission had officially announced the winner of the presidential election.

 On 23 September, partial results from 24 of Malawi's 36 electoral councils showed Mutharika leading the presidential vote with about 66% of valid ballots counted, with Chakwera trailing significantly.
 Former president Bakili Muluzi publicly asked Chakwera to accept the likely outcome.
 The Malawi Council of Churches also appealed to Chakwera to concede defeat gracefully, noting that the electoral "table cannot change" in his favour.

 President Chakwera conceded defeat in a televised address on 24 September 2025, several hours before the commission had announced final results.
 At that point, only 24 of the 36 electoral councils were declared, yet Chakwera acknowledged that his opponent had achieved an insurmountable lead and urged Malawians to support a peaceful transition.

 Some analysts interpreted Mutharika's strong showing in the presidential contest as partly the product of a protest vote against the incumbent, citing public dissatisfaction over economic mismanagement, scarcity of goods, and weak decision-making by Chakwera's government.
 Experts also noted that votes that might otherwise have gone to UTM were diverted to Mutharika, reflecting strategic voting dynamics.

-Official results declared by the Malawi Electoral Commission are summarized in the table below;